iselasoria/py-ls/ls-md/py101/while.md

-while loops rely on [[conditionals]] to know how many times to execute the block.
+#fundamentals while loops rely on [[conditionals]] to know how many times to execute the block.
 It will execute for as long as the conditional returns `True`.
 This type of iterations rely on an index and counter that must be changed so that at some point the [[thruthiness]] of the condition will return a falsy value.

 ```python
 counter = 0